fullstack-hy2020/misc/project.md

 (3) **and send an email** to matti.luukkainen@helsinki.fi

-In the email you need to specify your student number and GitHub account
+- In the email you need to specify your student number and GitHub account

-**The project will not be graded until ALL THREE steps have been completed**
+(4) If you have a private repository, add both users **mluukkai** and **vejol** as collaborators

-If you have a private repository, add both users **mluukkai** and **vejol** as collaborators.
+**The project will not be graded until ALL OF THE PRECEDING steps have been completed**

 The review takes roughly 4 weeks.
 You will get some feedback on your project as a GitHub issue.